What is a puppy farm and how do I spot one?

 How do I find good dog breeders in the UK?

 It’s always best to get a puppy from a small-scale breeder, whose puppies are bred in a family home.
 This is because puppies that have been bred on a puppy farm are much more likely to develop behavioural problems than puppies that have been bred and raised in a family home.
 Puppies that have not experienced life in a family home are likely to be fearful of household noises, different experiences and other people.
-Read more about how to buy a puppy.

 If you’re looking for pedigree puppies for sale you could start with the Kennel Club’s Assured Breeders Scheme.
 Breeders who are accredited by the Kennel Club Assured Breeders scheme meet dog breeding standards set by the Kennel Club.
 In Scotland, you can also use the Scottish SPCA’s Assured Breeders Scheme to find a puppy.
 Read more about buying a puppy from a breeder.